Find a cheaper price we'll beat it by 10%

 ● Do not use a pressure immobilisation bandage

-The following informational blog, researched and created by Australia Wide First Aid, is not to be taken as medical advice.
+The information here has been researched and created by Australia Wide First Aid.
+However, it is not to be taken as medical advice.
 If you have been bitten by a spider, please contact your closest medical professional for treatment.

-If you wish to be educated on how to treat a spider bite while waiting for emergency services, we encourage you to book a Provide First Aid course, which includes CPR to confirm all correct precautions are taken to ensure you make a full and safe recovery after being bitten by a spider.
+If you’re keen to know how to treat a spider bite while waiting for emergency services, we encourage you to book a Provide First Aid course, which includes CPR to confirm all correct precautions are taken to ensure you make a full and safe recovery after being bitten by a spider.